Source for myTest.py

 print("Exiting")

-Start the above script and generate frames using epics caput commands.
-You can also monitor the counters as well.
-See below for an example:
+Start the script above and generate frames using EPICS commands.
+You can also monitor the counters.
+A simple example is shown below.

 In the first terminal: